Shukaaa/UwU-Script/README.md

 If you find any bugs or have suggestions for new features, please feel free to submit a pull request.
 I'm also open to any suggestions or feedback you may have.

-## Getting Started

-To get started with UwU-Script, please refer to the documentation and installation guide provided in the repository.
-You can also try running the examples provided in the examples directory to get a feel for the language.

 ## License

 UwU-Script is released under the [MIT License](https://github.com/<username>/<repository-name>/blob/main/LICENSE), which allows for the free use and distribution of the project.